Virtual Reality Installation and Research Project- UHI

 Shapes of collected sounds from wild places

-Water colour swatches of minerals, animals and plants that would have been found on the UHI campus when it was wild.
+Collecting colour: water colour swatches of minerals, animals and plants that would have been found on the UHI campus when it was wild.

-Creating the colour domes onto the screen
+Creating the colour domes on the screen